OnlyTre/Pumpkin-Tree/README.md

 # Pumpkin-Tree
 Team Pumpkin Tree's repository

->   We are going to combine machine learning and blockchain in this hackthon!
+>   We are going to combine machine learning and blockchain in this hackathon!